Sacrament of Penance (Reconciliation)

 The Sacrament of Penance, also known as the Sacrament of Reconciliation, is often referred to as Confession.
 These titles are all aspects of the meaning of the sacrament.

 In the Catholic Tradition, the Sacrament of Penance is seen within the context of conversion from sin and a turn to God.
 Importantly, the sacrament is intended as an experience of God’s boundless mercy.
-Not only does the sacrament free us from our sins, but it also challenges us to have the same kind of compassion and forgiveness for those who sin against us.
+Not only does the sacrament reconcile us with God, it also reconciles us with the Church, repairing or restoring the damage our sins have done to our communion with others.
+The sacrament challenges us to have the same kind of compassion and forgiveness for others.
 We obtain new insight into the words of the Prayer of St. Francis: ‘It is in pardoning that we are pardoned’.

 There are three forms or ‘Rites’ for receiving the Sacrament of Penance.
 These are: